 *You may also be interested in The One thing I did that helped me breastfeed the first few weeks with NO pain.

 This post may contain affiliate links at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
-This helps me keep my blog up and running and I only list products that I have and have used myself.
-You can have a look at my Disclosure here.

 How To Get The Perfect Latch Right Away